arnovaill/ssc_exploration/README.md

 ![image info](./images/general_architecture.png)

+## Dependencies
+It is strongly recommended to use a conda environment to use this repository.
+The environment used to compile and run the code is provided [here](environment.yml).

 ## Setup
 First, setup a catkin workspace using the modified version of mav_active_3d_planning based on FIESTA, following the instructions here: https://github.com/arnovaill/mav_active_3d_planning.